-- A. Regular full-time employees are offered Municipal group health insurance for themselves and dependents. - B. The insurance plan coverage eligibility begins the first of the month after initial hire date. - C. The Municipality pays 90% of the health insurance premium and the employee pays 10%, unless specified otherwise in a labor agreement. - D. The employee's portion of the premium is deducted by payroll each month.
+- A. Regular full-time employees are offered Municipal group health insurance for themselves and dependents. - B. The insurance plan coverage eligibility has a 30-day waiting period from the date of hire begins the first of the month after initial hire date. to begin insurance benefits. - C. The Municipality pays 90% of the health insurance premium and the employee pays 10%, unless specified otherwise in a labor agreement. - D. The employee's portion of the premium is deducted by payroll each month.
+The portion paid by the employee is deducted from the 2nd payroll each month.